 So then, each of us will give an account of himself to God. - Romans 14:12

-Nehemiah, the great rebuilder of Jerusalem, is a great example in the Bible of leadership, faith
+Nehemiah, the great rebuilder of Jerusalem, is a great example in the Bible

 , and unshakable commitment.
 He didn’t let the huge task of the long-delayed restoration of Jerusalem discourage him.
 He realized that it was never too late for God’s people to begin the process.
 He took direct and forceful action.
 His faith, wisdom, and courage kept him focused on his goal.
 He was determined to rebuild the wall of Jerusalem.
 He faced foreign opposition and discord amongst his own people, but the wall was completed in just fifty-two days.
 An incredible feat!

 Soon after this victory, Nehemiah directed the people toward a sec¬ond phase of restoration.
 He called upon the great teacher Ezra to lead the people in a study of the Scriptures.
 Confronted by God’s word, they were soon in tears because they could see the truth of how far they’d strayed from God’s law.
 They confessed their sins and the sins of their ancestors.
 They accepted responsibility for generations of unfaithfulness on the part of their people and grieved openly before God.